gasparka/thesis/docs/conclusion.rst

 Integration to bus structures is another item in the wish-list.
 Streaming blocks already exist in very basic form.
 Ideally AvalonMM like buses should be supported, with automatic HAL generation, that would allow design of reconfigurable FIR filters for example.

+The initial goal of Pyha was to test ou how well could the software approach apply to the hardware world.
+As this thesis shows that it is working well, the generated hardware output is unexpected to software people but resulting output is the same.
+Pyha is an exploratory project, many things work and ca be done but still much improvements are needed for example, inclusion of bus models like Wishbone, Avalon, AXI etc. Also currently Pyha works on single clock designs, while its ok because mostly today desings are just many single clock designs connected with buses.